 - Building a Referral Network: How To Generate Leads Using Connections

-Key Account Management training supports account managers in developing the application skills needed to systematically review and grow their most valuable accounts.
-While also helping them create actionable plans to grow long-term relationships as trusted advisors who provide immediate, measurable, sustainable business results to key clients.
+Key Account Management training supports account managers in developing the application skills needed to review and grow their most valuable accounts systematically while also helping them create actionable plans to cultivate long-term relationships as trusted advisors who provide immediate, measurable, sustainable business results to key clients.